gorgexec/MvvmCore/README.md

     }
 }
 ```
-ViewModel construtor may be empty or include any number of necessary dependencies, except Context references. because of architecture principles violation.
+ViewModel construtor may be empty or include any number of necessary dependencies, except any Context or View-speific classes references, because of architecture principles violation.

 And nothing about ViewModelFactory, ViewModelProvider, Dagger2 MultiBindingModules, DataBindingUtil and other stuff concerning ViewModel creation and databinding.
 All under the hood!